 These types of poll questions give people huge exposure - and so it's easy to be lured into thinking that this is a quick win for your business.
-The problem with them is that most business decision makers can quickly become irritated if this kind of poll starts filling their homepage feed.
-So you end up being muted (and not seen) by the very people you'd want to be choosing to buy your services, whilst getting mass visibility with the kind of bored employees who are more likely to engage with such clickbait.
+The problem with them is that most business decision-makers can quickly become irritated if this kind of poll starts filling their homepage feed.
+So you end up being muted (and not seen) by the very people you'd want to be choosing to buy your services, whilst getting mass visibility with the kind of LinkedIn audience (bored employees?!) who are more likely to engage with such clickbait.

 For example, let's say that you're thinking of entering a new geographical market.
-You might use polls as a way to get some insights about that market, or to gauge the potential demand for your services if you did go ahead and launch there.
+You might use polls as a way to do some quick market research, or to gauge the potential demand for your services if you did go ahead and launch there.

 The problem with this is that your LinkedIn poll is initially seen only by people in your existing network.
 So if you don't already have lots of relevant connections in that location, your poll is going to be a flop and quickly be demoted in the feed.